Largest Cross-Industry Effort to Advance the Internet of Everything Grows to 80 Members, Extends Alliance’s Core Competencies

 About The AllSeen Alliance

 The AllSeen Alliance is a nonprofit open source consortium dedicated to driving the widespread adoption of products, systems and services that support the Internet of Everything with an open, universal development framework that is supported by a vibrant ecosystem and thriving technical community.
 The Alliance manages and advances an industry-supported collaborative open source software connectivity and services framework based on AllJoyn technology accepting contributions from premier members, community members and the open source community.
 This secure and programmable software connectivity and services framework enables companies and individuals to create interoperable products that can discover, connect and interact directly with other nearby devices, systems and services regardless of transport layer, device type, platform, operating system or brand.
-For more information, please visit: http://www.allseenalliance.org (link is external).
+For more information, please visit: http://www.allseenalliance.org.